-In this paper, we contribute a novel dataset \textit{PixelShift200} and a new testset \textit{PixelShiftTest}.
-We employ advanced pixel shift technology to perform a full color sampling of the image.
-Pixel shift technology takes four samples of the same image, and physically controls the camera sensor to move one pixel horizontally or vertically at each sampling to capture all color information at each pixel (see \figurename~\ref{fig:pixelshift}).
-The pixel shift technology ensures that the sampled images follow the distribution of natural images sampled by the camera, and the full information of the color is completely obtained.
-In this way, the collected images are artifacts-free, which could lead to better training results for demosaicing related tasks.
+Previous learning-based DM algorithms train their networks on incompletely color-sampled datasets such as DIV2K \cite{DIV2K} and ImageNet \cite{imagenet}, where they take color images demosaiced from incomplete color samples (Bayer images) as Ground Truth and synthesize the mosaic images as input \cite{Brooks2019UnprocessingIF, Zamir2020CycleISPRI, Xing_2021_CVPR}.
+However, this scheme has three main issues: (1) the color images are interpolated by the camera ISP, which introduces DM artifacts caused by incomplete color sampling.
+These artifacts will also be learned if a DM model is trained on them.
+(2) The DM model trained on such synthesized dataset only learns an ``average'' DM algorithm used in the camera's ISP.
+And (3) the synthesized raw images only have a depth of 8-bit and therefore suffer from information loss, compared to normal 14-bit real raw images.
+Thus, real-world, high-resolution, uncompressed image datasets with full-color sampling are needed.

-During data collection, we use a Sony A7R3 digital camera with pixel shift technology.
-In order to control the quality of the data, most of the images were taken on the real scene and the finely printed pictures in the darkroom, the light intensity and color temperature is predefined and fixed.
-In order to avoid motion parallax when moving the sensor, We control the depth of field of the scene to a small range.
-We use a lens with fixed focal length and aperture, and use a low photosensibility (ISO 100 or less) to avoid possible serious noise.
-We divided the data into 10 test images, namely \textit{PixelShiftTest} and 200 4k resolution training pictures namely \textit{PixelShift200}.
-Some examples are shown in \figurename~\ref{fig:pixelshift}, one can see that the pixel shift results is artifacts-free and thus provide better ground truth for training.
+We contribute a novel real-world dataset \textit{PixelShift200}, which contains 200 4K-resolution full-color sampled images.
+The color information in red, green, and blue in 14-bit for each pixel is known in our dataset without any domosaicing.
+PixelShift200 was collected using the pixel shift technique \cite{sonypixelshift} embedded in the camera we use (see \secLabel \ref{exp:pixelshift200_collect}).
+This technique takes four samples of the same image at the same time, and physically controls the camera sensor to precisely move one pixel horizontally or vertically at each sampling.
+The four samples are then combined to directly obtain all the color information for each pixel.
+Refer to \figurename~\ref{fig:pixelshift} for an example of the pixel shift process.
+The pixel shift technique ensures that the sampled images follow the distribution of natural images.